stratosphere/stratosphere/docs/0.4/programming_guides/meteorql.markdown

 ========================
 In this article, we describe the execution of a Meteor query.
 Meteor provides a standalone client that can be executed on a different computer than the actual Stratosphere cluster.

-As a precondition, the Nephele Jobmanager and the Sopremo Server must run.
+As a precondition, the Stratosphere Jobmanager and the Sopremo Server must run.

 Starting Sopremo Server
 ------------------------

 First of all, the Meteor client translates a query into a SopremoPlan.
 The plan is then send to the Sopremo server and executed.

-The Sopremo server must run on the same computer as the Nephele Jobmanager.
+The Sopremo server must run on the same computer as the Stratosphere Jobmanager.

 To start the Sopremo server, first adjust the server address in the sopremo-user.xml configuration file in the conf folder.